sigp/lighthouse/book/src/installation-binaries.md

     - E.g., `cp lighthouse /usr/bin`

 > Windows users will need to execute the commands in Step 3 from PowerShell.

+## Portability

+Portable builds of Lighthouse are designed to run on the widest range of hardware possible, but sacrifice the ability to make use of modern CPU instructions.

+If you have a modern CPU then you should try running a non-portable build to get a 20-30% speed up.

+* For **x86_64**, any CPU supporting the [ADX](https://en.wikipedia.org/wiki/Intel_ADX) instruction set extension is compatible with the optimized build.
+This includes Intel Broadwell (2014) and newer, and AMD Ryzen (2017) and newer.
+* For **ARMv8**, most CPUs are compatible with the optimized build, including the Cortex-A72 used by the Raspberry Pi 4.

 ## Troubleshooting